 Ocrelizumab is a recombinant humanised immunoglobulin G1 monoclonal antibody.
-Its mechanism of action in multiple sclerosis (MS) is not fully understood but it is thought to have an immunomodulatory effect by reducing the number and function of CD20-expressing B cells. ^{1, 2}
+Its mechanism of action in multiple sclerosis (MS) is not fully understood but it is thought to have an immunomodulatory effect by reducing the number and function of CD20-expressing B cells.

-The submitting company has requested that SMC considers ocrelizumab when positioned for use in patients with relapsing remitting multiple sclerosis (RRMS) with active disease defined by clinical or imaging features.
+The submitting company has requested that SMC considers ocrelizumab when positioned for the treatment of relapsing remitting multiple sclerosis (RRMS) in adults with active disease defined by clinical or imaging features who are contra-indicated or otherwise unsuitable for alemtuzumab.
 The proposed positioning does not include patients with relapsing forms of secondary progressive multiple sclerosis (SPMS).

 OPERA I (n=821) and OPERA II (n=835) were identical phase III, multicentre, randomised, active comparator controlled, double-blind, double-dummy, parallel group studies.
 Both studies compared ocrelizumab with interferon beta-1a for the treatment of RMS in adult patients aged 18 to 55 years.
 Patients were required to have a diagnosis of MS according to the 2010 revised McDonald criteria, an Expanded Disability Status Scale (EDSS) score of 0 to 5.5 at baseline (scores range from 0 to 10 with higher scores indicating a higher degree of disability) and magnetic resonance imaging (MRI) of the brain showing abnormalities that were consistent with MS. In addition, they were required to have had at least two clinically documented relapses within the previous two years or one clinical relapse within the year prior to eligibility assessment and no neurologic worsening for a minimum of 30 days prior to assessment for eligibility and, if enrolled into the studies, prior to first study visit.
-4,5

-Patients in both OPERA I and OPERA II were randomised equally to receive ocrelizumab administered as a 300mg intravenous infusion on days 1 and 15 and then as a 600mg intravenous infusion every 24 weeks (n=410 and n=417 respectively) or interferon beta-1a subcutaneously at a dose of 44 micrograms three times per week (n=411 and n=418 respectively) until week 96.^{4, 5} Randomisation was stratified by geographic region (US / rest of the world) and baseline EDSS score (<4 / ≥4).^{2, 6} All patients received a single dose of 100mg intravenous methylprednisolone before each infusion administered during the studies.
-Dose adjustment during infusions was permitted as was the treatment of symptoms associated with IRRs.^{4, 5}
+Patients in both OPERA I and OPERA II were randomised equally to receive ocrelizumab administered as a 300mg intravenous infusion on days 1 and 15 and then as a 600mg intravenous infusion every 24 weeks (n=410 and n=417 respectively) or interferon beta-1a subcutaneously at a dose of 44 micrograms three times per week (n=411 and n=418 respectively) until week 96.
+Randomisation was stratified by geographic region (US / rest of the world) and baseline EDSS score (<4 / $\geq$ 4).
+All patients received a single dose of 100mg intravenous methylprednisolone before each infusion administered during the studies.
+Dose adjustment during infusions was permitted as was the treatment of symptoms associated with IRRs.

-Both studies met their primary outcome and demonstrated that ocrelizumab significantly reduced the annualised relapse rate (ARR) by 46% and 47% in OPERA I and OPERA II respectively compared with interferon beta-1a (p<0.0001).2 Further details of the intention to treat analysis, with data censored for patients discontinuing the study early are shown in Table 1 below.
+Both studies met their primary outcome and demonstrated that ocrelizumab significantly reduced the annualised relapse rate (ARR) by 46% and 47% in OPERA I and OPERA II respectively compared with interferon beta-1a (p<0.0001).
+Further details of the intention to treat analysis, with data censored for patients discontinuing the study early are shown in Table 1 below.

-Table 1: Annualised relapse rate (ARR) at week 96 in the ocrelizumab and interferon beta-
+Table 1: Annualised relapse rate (ARR) at week 96 in the ocrelizumab and interferon beta-1a groups of the OPERA I and OPERA II studies.

-1a groups of the OPERA I and OPERA II studies.4
+OPERA I OPERA II

+Ocrelizumab Interferon beta- Ocrelizumab Interferon beta-

-OPE RAI OPERA II Ocrelizumab (n=410) Interferon beta- 1a (n=411) Ocrelizumab (n=417) Interferon beta- 1a (n=418) ARR at week 96 (95% CI) 0.16 (0.12 to 0.20) 0.29 (0.24 to 0.36) 0.16 (0.12 to 0.20) 0.29 (0.23 to 0.36) Rate ratio (95% CI) 0.54 (0.40 to 0.72) 0.53 (0.4 0 to 0.71) p value <0.001 <0.
-001
+(n=410) 1a (n=411) (n=417) 1a (n=418)

+ARR at week 96 0.16 (0.12 to 0.29 (0.24 to 0.16 (0.12 to 0.29 (0.23 to

+(95% CI) 0.20) 0.36) 0.20) 0.36)

+Rate ratio 0.54 (0.40 to 0.72) ) 0.53 (0.40 to 0.71)

+(95% CI)

+p value <0.001 <0.001